zkol/vsadmin/README.md

      * Prints the stats for this process

 1. **Stop, restart, or backup a server instance** (e.g. on a headless LAN-Server)
-   * Log in as an admin user who is allowed to run commands per sudo
+   * Log in as an admin user who is allowed to run sudo commands (per terminal)
    * Know the number or name of the world, e.g. 2 or second-world (otherwise the script checks the instance with the latest start/stop time)
-   * Open a terminal, change to the directory of server.sh, and execute for example one of the following commands:
+   * Change to the directory of server.sh, and execute for example one of the following commands:
      * **` sudo ./server.sh -w2 stop `** (or restart, or backup)
      * **` sudo ./server.sh -w second-world stop `** (or restart, or backup)
    * Script result:
      * Stops (or restarts, or backs up) the server instance

 1. **Update the stable software to the lastest unstable version** (e.g. on a headless LAN-Server)
-   * Log in as an admin user who is allowed to run commands per sudo
+   * Log in as an admin user who is allowed to run sudo commands (per terminal)
-   * Open a terminal, change to the directory of server.sh, and execute:
+   * Change to the directory of server.sh, and execute:
      * **` sudo ./server.sh -U update `**
    * Script result:
      * Downlads and installs the latest unstable version (if not already installed)